AleoNet/welcome/documentation/concepts/network/staking.md

 [Staking.xyz](https://www.staking.xyz/stake?network=aleo&currency=ALEO&stakingType=native) also provides an interface to `bond_public`.
 :::

 After the transaction is finalized you will start to accrue a share of the validator's block rewards proportionally to your stake.
+You may top up your bond at any time, in any amount.

 On-chain effects:

-1. Deducts the amount from the delegator's `account`.
+1. Deducts the amount from the staker's `account`.
-2. Updates `bonded[delegator]` (mapping delegator → validator).
+2. Updates `bonded[delegator]` (mapping staker → validator).
 3. Adds the amount to `delegated[validator]`.
-4. Increments the global delegator counter (`metadata[delegator_count]`, capped at 100,000).
+4. Increments the global staker counter (`metadata[delegator_count]`, capped at 100,000).

 :::warning[important]
 The validator must be open (`committee_state.is_open = true`) and not in the unbonding (exiting) process.
 :::
 :::info
-Every delegator can only delegates to a single validator.
-To delegate to a new validator, use another account or unbond all existing stake.
+Each address can be bonded to one validator at a time.
+Staker may bond to a new validator only after the previous bond has fully unbonded and the ACs has been claimed.
+Or simply use a new address.
 :::

-### Exiting stake
+### Withdrawing stake

+ Stakers can withdraw bonded ACs at any time, provided the remaining bonded balance stays ≥ 10 000.
+Any withdrawal that takes the bonded balance below 10 000 ACs immediately triggers a full unbond.

-To exit a stake, the delegator must first call the `unbond_public` function.
+To withdraw a stake, the staker must first call the `unbond_public` function.
 This function initiates the unbonding process by specifying the staker's address and the amount of microcredits to unbond.
-The unbonding process allows the delegator to either partially or fully unbond their stake.
+The unbonding process allows the staker to either partially or fully unbond their stake.
 This can be done by using [Leo CLI](https://docs.leo-lang.org/cli/execute):

 ```bash
 leo execute credits.aleo/unbond_public <staker_address> <amount> --network mainnet --endpoint https://api.explorer.provable.com/v1 --broadcast